-In New York, requests for production of documents and other materials are similar to requests in federal court under Federal Rules of Civil Procedure.
-New York also allows the discovery of materials in the custody and control of non-parties with the court's permission.44
+In New York, requests for production of documents and other materials are similar to requests in federal court under the Federal Rules of Civil Procedure.
+New York also allows you to obtain discovery of materials in the custody and control of non-parties with the court's permission.

 New York courts require requests for production to be reasonable and not overly burdensome.
-This means you must know what you are seeking and it must be relevant to the case.
-Requests for discovery should not be overbroad.45 An example of an overbroad discovery request would be what courts often refer to as a "fishing expedition."
+This means that you must know what you are seeking and it must be relevant to the case.
+Requests for discovery should not be overbroad.
+An example of an overbroad discovery request would be what courts often refer to as a "fishing expedition."
 A "fishing expedition" is when a party requests a huge range of information in the hopes that something will turn out to be useful, without any specific reason to believe that it will be.
 An example of a "fishing expedition" would be a discovery request for the entire file of every police officer who worked in the precinct where you were arrested.
 This kind of discovery request is consistently rejected.
-Your requests must be relevant and described with "reasonable particularity," and must not impose an undue burden on the opposing party.
-In the context of a request for production, "reasonable particularity" means that your request must be sufficiently specific to enable the other party to identify what documents you are requesting without having to turn over all of their files.46 Your request must also be specific enough that the court can determine if the documents you are requesting are appropriate.47 As a result, when writing a request for production, you should avoid terms like "all," "all other," or "any and all" unless you are requesting all documents within a small, specific, and identifiable set.48
+Your requests must be relevant and described with "reasonable particularity."
+In the context of a request for production, "reasonable particularity" means that your request must be sufficiently specific to enable the other party to identify what documents you are requesting without having to turn over all of their files.
+Your request must not impose an undue burden on the opposing party.
+Your request must also be specific enough that the court can determine if the documents you are requesting are appropriate to the case.
+As a result, when writing a request for production, you should avoid terms like "all," "all other," or "any and all" unless you are requesting all documents within a small, specific, and identifiable set.